SenSE: Semantic-Aware High-Fidelity Universal Speech Enhancement: Introduction

 \section{Introduction}

-Speech enhancement (SE) is designed to improve both the perceptual quality and intelligibility of speech degraded under adverse acoustic conditions, such as background noise ~\citep{braun2021towards}, reverberation ~\citep{purushothaman2023speech}, signal clipping ~\citep{mack2019declipping}, and bandwidth constraints ~\citep{wang2021towards}.
-Existing speech enhancement methods often focus on handling a single type of distortion, whereas real-world scenarios typically involve diverse and compounded distortions.
-Therefore, the development of a universal speech enhancement (USE) system capable of addressing arbitrary types of distortion is highly promising for practical applications.
+Speech enhancement (SE) is designed to improve both the perceptual quality and intelligibility of speech degraded under adverse acoustic conditions, such as background noise, reverberation, signal clipping, and bandwidth constraints.
+Most prior approaches are designed to handle a single type of distortion, whereas Universal Speech Enhancement (USE) methods that employ a single model to address multiple distortion types have recently attracted increasing attention ~\cite{liu2022voicefixer, zhang2025anyenhance, kang2025llase, zhang2025composite}.
+Discriminative models ~\cite{hu2020dccrn, fu2022uformer, rong2024gtcrn} typically establish a direct mapping from degraded speech to clean speech.
+However, they tend to introduce additional distortion and artifacts under severely degraded conditions, which can substantially degrade perceptual quality.

-Speech enhancement is fundamentally concerned with two aspects: quality, referring to producing clean and artifact-free signals, and fidelity, referring to preserving the linguistic content and speaker characteristics of the original clean speech.
-Benefiting from the advances in deep learning, research on speech enhancement has made remarkable progress.
-Current deep learning-based SE methods can generally be divided into discriminative and generative paradigms.
-Discriminative approaches ~\citep{luo2019conv, hu2020dccrn, hao2021fullsubnet, zhao2022frcrn, fu2022uformer, schroter2022deepfilternet, rong2024gtcrn} typically establish a deterministic mapping from degraded to clean speech.
-Such approaches have proven effective in suppressing background noise while preserving a relatively high degree of speech fidelity.
-However, under severe distortions caused by strong broadband noise, such methods often struggle to effectively distinguish speech components from noise, leading to residual artifacts and a perceptible loss of speech content.